w3f/Grants-Program/applications/community-health-check.md

 Early development of this project has been funded by [Aragon](https://forum.aragon.org/t/real-time-community-health-analytics), Polygon DAO, [Aave](https://noturhandle.gitbook.io/rndao/proposals/proposals/grant-proposal-aave), [MetaCartel](https://forum.metacartel.org/t/grant-request-community-health-a-project-by-rndao/2354) and Near.

+### GDPR
+We are aware that working with Discord data is in a grey zone and we will be analyzing a combination of public and private data.
+For this reason, we have worked with a legal counsel via LexDAO.
+As part of this, two lawyers have reviewed the process from fetching data and presenting results to ensure we are within GDPR laws.
+On Wednesday 22nd February we will have a GDPR session for our team and subsequently will implement the recommendations.
+This session will be organized as a public event within the RnDAO and followed up with a closed session specifically for TogetherCrew.
+- anti-virus software to be installed on the personal laptops of the two data scientists who have access to the raw data
+- a data transfer agreement will be signed with the data scientist residing in the US
+- We will prepare a record of processind activities

+Once our process from data fetching to analysis will be fully automated, we will
+- create a mock database developers can use for testing data fetching and analysis
+- periodically review who has access to the db and remove unnecessary person

 ## Development Roadmap :nut_and_bolt: